miscellaneous-mice/WSL_NVIM/README.md

 ```
 - [Installtion guide](https://computingforgeeks.com/how-to-install-and-configure-zsh-shell-on-linux/?expand_article=1)

+## Ricing the terminal
+- Install the Mononoki nerd font
+  - Download using this [link](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/Mononoki.zip).
+Then unzip this fonts folder
+  - In Windows settings -> Personalization -> Fonts -> Browse and Install Fonts -> Select all the fonts in the unzipped folder
+- First in windows terminal -> Settings -> Defaults -> Appearance ->

 ## Installtion of neovim and turning into a ide
 - First git clone the repo.
 Installtion guide is give [here](https://github.com/neovim/neovim/blob/master/INSTALL.md#install-from-source)
 ```